- What is the difference between commercial soaps and cold process handmade soaps?

 We at Mountain Sky Soaps prefer to sell high quality soap rather than sell soaps that meet particular fads in the marketplace.

 Shampoo bars can be used just like any other shampoo.
-However, they will not produce the same hair qualities as detergent shampoos.

 Our soaps are alkaline.
 If the soap gets into anyone’s eye’s it will sting.
 Detergents are a recent product.